mermaid-js/mermaid/docs/n00b-gettingStarted.md

 Writing mermaid code is simple.

-But how is it turned into a diagram in a web page?
+But how is the code turned into a diagram in a web page?
 To do this we need a mermaid renderer.

 Thankfully the mermaid renderer is very accessible.